 Malek, Rana and those who had accompanied Malek to Vishen, left two days later for Malek had been away from his tribe long enough.
 Rana parted with her family with a brave face, her mother cried and clung to her daughter.
 Nuha was given a quick hug, but the relationship was tense and broken after his recent conduct.
-Upon exiting the city, Rana retreated into her personal caravan and remained there till they had camped for the night.
+Upon exiting the city, Rana retreated into her personal caravan and remained there until they had camped for the night.
 She ate little and retired early, while Malek joined in telling tales around the fireside.

-Over the next few months Rana was shown around Malek’s camp and shown the ropes of how things were run there.
+Over the next few months, Rana was shown around Malek’s camp and shown the ropes of how things were run there.
 Rana sometimes asked to see the glass fields and encampment, yet Malek always made up an excuse.
 Malek wasn’t sure that Rana was convinced by his excuses, but if she was suspicious or upset, she never voiced her thoughts on the matter.

 Three months into their marriage, Rana revealed that she had become pregnant with their first child.
 Malek had been extremely happy with the news and the whole tribe celebrated with the couple.
-Malek had everything prepared for the child, blankets were sewn and a room was decorated with the finest things that any child would need.
+Malek had everything prepared for the child.
+Blankets were sewn and a room was decorated with the finest things that any child would need.

 Rana did everything she normally did around camp, although Malek practically ordered her not to do anything strenuous.
 She sewed to pass the time, it was a picture to be hung in the baby room.
-Rana was talented, and with the use of fine thread and candle light, the picture was coming along nicely.
+Rana was talented, and with the use of fine thread and candlelight, the picture was coming along nicely.

-Malek found her asleep one night with the needlework resting on her protruding tummy.
+Malek found her asleep one night with the needlework resting on her protruding belly.
 Her hair fell loosely over the back of her chair, and her long lashes brushed her cheeks gently as she breathed.
 Malek removed his cloak and lent over to kiss her warm, soft cheeks.
 He picked up the sewing and placed it on a bench nearby.
 Malek picked her up and out of the chair with his strong arms.
 Rana nestled into his chest, barely stirring from her slumber.
-Malek carried her to their bed and lay her gently onto it.
+He carried her to their bed and lay her gently onto it.
 He pulled the covers over her slender frame, pausing to brush her stomach lovingly.
 He finished dressing for bed and then planted a kiss on Rana’s lips before blowing out the candles.

 The next morning when Malek arose, he was shocked to find Rana sweating and breathing heavily.
 He called for the personal healer who rushed to check on Rana’s condition.
 A minute of frowning and shakes of her head, the healer ordered Malek from the tent.

-Rana recovered slowly, yet she said not a single word for weeks.
+Rana recovered slowly, yet she didn’t say a single word for weeks.
 Malek never witnessed her cry, though he stayed with her constantly through that time.
 Malek accepted condolences, prepared for the funeral, fed his wife, for she refused to eat otherwise, and continued to keep things running.
 One day he found Rana glaring at him, the first emotion he’d seen from her for weeks.
 Malek didn’t ask why, or press any further, for she needed a way to vent her sadness and pain, and he was willing to take on the punishment.

-Half a year later, Rana wished to have another child and though hesitant Malek agreed.
+Half a year later, Rana wished to have another child and, though hesitant, Malek agreed.
 Malek made sure the greatest care was given to Rana from the moment she announced her second pregnancy.
 Maids waited on her every move and Rana, though annoyed with the presence, gave in quietly.

 Seven months later a healthy baby girl was born to a relieved father and loving mother.
-The couple named her Fariha, for she was a happy child with a happy smile.
+The couple named her Fariha, for she was a child with a happy smile.
 Malek adored her, doting on her every moment of his free time.
 Rana often smiled at the pair, at their happiness and carefree aura.

 “What have you been up to, my man?”
 Malek said, kissing Hasib’s forehead.

 Malek turned to his bed and carried a wriggling Hasib over to it.
 Malek frowned however when he found that Rana was not in bed and so he took a seat.
 He waited minutes for Rana to return before walking outside to check there.
 Rana was nowhere to be seen, yet Hasib had settled and Malek took him back to his crib.
 Malek lit a lantern and felt his heart sink with dread and confusion.
 For the picture of Rana and her family had disappeared from the bedside, as had several other of Rana’s personal possessions.
-Items of clothing, including a cloak Rana had been given by her mother at the wedding, were also gone.
-The camp wasn’t asleep for long after he noticed that, for orders were being yelled loudly second later.
+Items of clothing, including a cloak Rana had been given by her mother at the wedding, were gone.
+The camp wasn’t asleep for long after he noticed that, for orders were being yelled loudly seconds later.

-Rana was not to be found however, yet upon closer inspection a small slip of paper was found tucked in the crib where Hasib slept.
+Rana was not to be found, however, yet upon closer inspection, a small slip of paper was found tucked in the crib where Hasib slept.

 Dear Malek, Fariha and Hasib,

-I’m sorry, forgive me.
+I’m sorry.
+Forgive me.

 I guess I don’t even deserve to ask for forgiveness from you.
-Malek please believe I love my children so very much.
+Malek, please believe I love my children so very much.
 But I can’t, I just can’t continue like this.